Dental A Team with Kiera Dent

 Build a Rockstar Ad, Not a Job Posting

-If the goal is a rockstar team member, the ad needs to sound like a rockstar opportunity.
+If the goal is to hire a rockstar team member, the ad needs to feel like a rockstar opportunity.
+A job posting simply lists responsibilities.
+A strong hiring ad tells a story.

 Make the Role Crystal Clear